About the Master Instructor:

 When: September 14-16

 Description: Each flower is like a person, an individual with its own character, beauty, and secrets.
 In this workshop, you will discover how to portray flowers as individuals.
 We will base the images on photos or realistic drawings, which we will then translate into the language of mosaics.
 We will explore the following: flower structure, close-ups, depth of field, choosing a color palette, effectively portraying flower details, composition, layout, and technical aspects of working with stained glass.
 Learn how to cut dynamic shapes in Yulia’s signature” brush-stroke” cut, or use traditional tesserae cuts to compose your image.
+Workshop will start on Friday evening with Power Point presentation and discussion of workshop goals.
+We will proceed the next day with the demo and hands-on practice.
+Scholarships available for qualifying students!
+Contact the center.

 Location: MSOP, Philadelphia, PA